From the Wildebeest Migration to the Big 5 and Tropical Beaches

 From incredible year-round game viewing to the Wildebeest Migration and tropical beach finales, here are some of our best reasons to go on a Tanzania safari:

 1. Witness the Great Wildebeest Migration

-Hardly any other destination on Earth can offer a wildlife encounter to match the annual Wildebeest Migration.
+Hardly any other destination on Earth can offer a wildlife encounter to match the annual Wildebeest Migration, and it is the best time to go to Tanzania when it is in full swing.
 Forming the centrepiece of most inaugural Tanzania safari itineraries, the Migration is a mind-blowing display of nature at her most extraordinary.
 About 2 million wildebeest, zebra and antelope run the gauntlet of predators as they migrate around the Serengeti-Mara ecosystem in search of fresh grazing.
 This awe-inspiring event is one of the last mass terrestrial animal movements left on the planet – the herds are so big they can be observed from space!

 - The Serengeti National Park – Tanzania’s flagship conservation area – hosts the bulk of the Migration.

 - Mobile camps move regularly to stay as close to the herds as possible.